Primary research interests:

 Fully-connected

-parameter settings yield the same realized function.
-I
+settings yield the same realized function.
+I analyze the

 function space, and study how these structures influence